Our Don Bradman

 "Our Don Bradman" is a 1930 song by Jack O'Hagan about the legendary Australian cricketer Donald Bradman.
 It was written just before the 1930 Ashes Test Series between England and Australia, which was held in England that year.

 Content

 The song celebrates Donald Bradman as someone who "has won Australia's very highest praise".
 It lists his achievements and talents, and declares him the person whom "all Australia raves about", more than "Amy Johnson or little Mickey Mouse".
-The song also mentions other contemporary Australian cricketers, namely Bill Woodfull, Clarrie Grimmett, Bill Ponsford, Alan Kippax "and the rest", but even though the singer acknowledges that they have "gallantly and nobly done their share" Bradman still "tops them all".
+The song also mentions other contemporary Australian cricketers, namely Bill Woodfull, Clarrie Grimmett, Bill Ponsford, Alan Kippax "and the rest", but even though the singer acknowledges that they have "gallantly and nobly done their share", Bradman still "tops them all".
 The lines "How that Mister Lion, poor fish / must just sit and wish and wish / that our Don had never come across the foam" refer to the lion, one of the symbols of English cricket.
 The lyrics also mention the British cricketers Maurice Tate and Harold Larwood.

+Lyrics

+Who is it that all Australia raves about?

+Who has won our very highest praise?

+Now it isn't Amy Johnson or little Mickey Mouse?

+No!
+It's just a country lad who's bringing down the house.